Background to Brexit

 The transition period

 In January 2018, the European Council agreed negotiating directives for transitional arrangements after the UK leaves the EU.
-The period after UK withdrawal is known as the transition period.
+The period after UK withdrawal was known as the transition period.

-During the transition period, the UK is treated as if it was still a member of the EU.
-The transition period lasts until 31 December 2020.
-The UK has not asked for this period to be extended.
+During the transition period, the UK was treated as if it was still a member of the EU.
+The transition period ended onl 31 December 2020.

-- The UK remains part of the single market and customs union
+- The UK remained part of the single market and customs union

-- UK and EU citizens can move freely in each other’s territories and have the same rights as before
+- UK and EU citizens could move freely in each other’s territories and have the same rights as before

-- The UK can make trade agreements with other countries but they cannot come into force until after the transition period
+- The UK could make trade agreements with other countries but they could come into force until after the transition period

-- The UK remains under the jurisdiction of Court of Justice of the European Union
+- The UK remained under the jurisdiction of Court of Justice of the European Union

-- The UK has no voting rights in EU institutions, including the European Parliament
+- The UK had no voting rights in EU institutions, including the European Parliament

-- EU consumer law continues to apply to goods and services bought from the UK
+- EU consumer law continueed to apply to goods and services bought from the UK

 After the transition period